Key takeaways:

 Domain post-transfer checklist

-- Test website functionality.
-Test your website thoroughly to make sure all pages, links, and forms are working as they should.
+- Test website functionality: Thoroughly test your website to ensure all pages, links, and forms work as they should.
 Also, check if your email service can send and receive emails properly.

 Troubleshooting tips